Health Information and Tools > Patient Care Handouts > Learning About Birth Control

 • How much the method costs.
 For example, condoms are cheap or free in some clinics.
 Some health plans cover the cost of prescription birth control.
 But cost can sometimes be misleading.
 An IUD costs a lot up front.
 But it works for years, making it low-cost over time.

 • Whether it protects you from infection.
-Latex condoms can help protect you from sexually transmitted infections (STIs), such as herpes or HIV/AIDS.
+Latex condoms can help protect you from sexually transmitted infections (STIs), such as chlamydia and syphilis.
 But they are not the best way to prevent pregnancy.
 To avoid both STIs and pregnancy, use condoms along with another type of birth control.

 • Whether you've had a problem with one kind of birth control.
 Finding the best method of birth control may involve trying something different.
 Also, you may need to change a method that once worked well for you.